 Issues resolution through collaboration with vendor teams

+(suggestion) I think it sounds as if you suspect they may not have listened to you earlier, and that could be seen as impolite.

-I have experience of working at the digital marketing department of a multinational pharmaceutical company, Pfizer Japan.
+I have experience of working in the digital marketing department of a multinational pharmaceutical company, Pfizer Japan, though as it was three years ago, I don’t have recent familiarity.

-To be honest, I worked there three years ago and may forget about the details.

 I was involved with enhancement development of a member website for medical professionals in Japan.
-Why this website offers free webinars and medical information for medical professionals, it is also used as a marketing tool, collecting personal and website access information from these medical professionals and sending out relevant marketing information to targeted users at appropriate timings.
+While this website offers free webinars and medical information for medical professionals, it is also used as a marketing tool, collecting personal and website access information from these medical professionals and sending out relevant marketing information to targeted users at appropriate timings.

 My responsibilities there and then:

-Added and deleted some fields on the webpages.
+Adding and deleting fields on the webpages. (suggestion) This seems much too detailed as an answer for their question.

-Revised interface to send more effective information to the backend.
+Revising the interface to send more effective information to the backend.

-Revised interface to retire an automatic email delivery software
+Revising the interface to retire an automatic email delivery software

-I also had exposure to ERP software many years ago but I had to say that I have forgot all the process details
+I also had exposure to ERP software many years ago but I don’t remember all the process details.

-GAP
+GAP In this section I am concerned that you are giving too much detail and are focused too much on their support for you in the role.
+I would keep that for later if relevant, but just focus on a fast answer to their question first.

 I have little business knowledge in this domain.
-I have to quickly catch up in this regard to gain trust from the business side.
+I would have to catch up quickly in this regard to gain trust from the business side.
+I like this direct approach.

-To be honest, unless the candidate comes from a very similar system landscape environment, I am sure it should take time for him to become fully qualified for this role.
+Unless the candidate comes from a very similar system landscape environment, I guess it would take time for him to become fully qualified for this role.
+I am very doubtful about this.
+I suggest you should not appear to tell them what their requirements are or how to select, but you should keep this information in mind and if you feel their further questions make it appropriate, you should bring it out.

-This is because this role usually needs to support several applications, each having different user groups and different stack of technologies.
+This is because this role usually needs to support several applications, each having different user groups, a different stack of technologies, and different implementation of the same technology stack.

 Solutions:

-It would be appreciated if the company could assign enough KT sessions and OJT period.
-This is not always possible, though.
+It would be appreciated if the company could assign enough KT sessions and OJT periods.
+For you?
+This may not be possible, though.

-Build rapport with business side and offshore support team.
+Building rapport with business side and offshore support team.
 Proactively seek support or knowledge transfer from them while following the company procedures.

-Prioritize tasks and make more effort at the transition period.
+Prioritizing tasks and make sustained effort during the transition period.

+Your company is a great example of support for the family lives of its employees, and I would be glad to be eligible for family support in the critical early months.